 The turbulence test should be repeated in lanes 1, 3, 6 and 8 on each side of the pool, at 5 metres from each headwall.

+Lighting

-Lighting - Light intensity over starting platforms and turning ends shall not be less than six hundred (600) lux.
+Light intensity over starting platforms and turning ends shall not be less than six hundred (600) lux.

 Lane Markings shall be of a dark contrasting colour, placed on the floor of the pool in the centre of each lane.